lokapal-xyz/education/content/howtodao/07-dao-interactions/Off-chain-Interactions/Off-chain-Signaling.md

 weight: 111_000
 ---

 Before a proposal reaches on-chain voting, off-chain signaling plays a crucial role in gathering community feedback, refining proposals, and gauging sentiment.
-This section explores how DAOs use forums, surveys, and non-binding polls to facilitate structured discussions and consensus-building before committing to irreversible on-chain actions.
+Let's explore how DAOs use forums, surveys, and non-binding polls to facilitate structured discussions and consensus-building before committing to irreversible on-chain actions.

 ---